douglashellowell/react-element-cloner/notes.md

 };
 ```

-> (over-declaring variables for demonstration purposes - feel free to chain these methods/return straight away)
+> (I'm over-declaring variables for demonstration purposes - feel free to chain these methods/return straight away)

 [React Docs - cloneElement](https://reactjs.org/docs/react-api.html#cloneelement)

-In the above code we have passed a `flower` prop with `'tulips'` hard-coded in.
+In the above code we have passed a `flower` prop to each child with `'tulips'` hard-coded in.

 Now any child we pass to `<FlowerList>` will have that prop!